 Arne Austreid, Chairman of the Board, commented: “The board deeply thanks Jan Fredrik Meling for his hard work and many contributions to Eidesvik.
 During his leadership, the company has achieved operational excellence and built a reputation as a spearhead within the use of new green energy carriers in the shipping industry.”

-Eidesvik underlined that Meling served as president and CEO since 2005, and after evaluating a range of external and internal candidates, the board appointed Talmo as Meling’s successor.
+Eidesvik underlines that Meling served as president and CEO since 2005, and after evaluating a range of external and internal candidates, the board appointed Talmo as Meling’s successor.